szmsu2011/akl-air-quality/README.md

 The data behind the application was from the Air Quality Research and Evaluation Unit of the [Auckland Council](https://www.aucklandcouncil.govt.nz).

 For the raw data, see [szmsu2011/hons-dissertation](https://github.com/szmsu2011/hons-dissertation).

+**Note:** The application interface may not work well above 100% zoom.